The barriers to effective communication

-Perceptual barriers to effective team communication
+Perceptual barriers to effective team communication + solutions

-Perceptual barriers to effective communication include perceptual filters, but also nonverbal language.
+Perceptual barriers to effective communication include perceptual filters but also nonverbal language.

 Unfortunately, these “filters” may lead to misunderstandings, stereotyping, and assumptions in communication.
-Such “filters” often make us closed-minded to opinions that are different from our own, or ideas that go beyond what we consider “usual”, “expected”, or “normal”.
+Such “filters” often make us closed-minded to opinions that are different from our own or ideas that go beyond what we consider “usual,” “expected,” or “normal.”

 Example of a communication barrier based on perceptual filters

-She just finished her specialization, and is the daughter of the head of the hospital.
-Because of this, Erica’s colleagues assume she is inexperienced, and, even worse, admitted to the team simply because her father appoints the staff.
+She just finished her specialization and is the daughter of the head of the hospital.
+Because of this, Erica’s colleagues assume she is inexperienced and, even worse, admitted to the team simply because her father appoints the staff.

 Erica is also a staunch supporter of new surgical research — research her colleagues are still wary of.

 Because of their assumptions and differences in values, the rest of the surgical team tends to ignore Erica during breaks.

 As a result, Erica is often left in the dark about important happenings in the hospital.